 Impress on your next date (or girls') night with this creative and flavorful spin on traditional guacamole.
-With juicy pomegranate seeds plus a touch of heat from Serrano chilies and pickled jalapeños, it's an addictive sweet and spicy creamy dip.
-See how a pro gets the perfect guac consistency in this video.
+With juicy pomegranate seeds plus a touch of heat from Serrano chilies and pickled jalapenos, it's an addictive sweet and spicy creamy dip.

 - 1 tablespoon olive oil

 - 1 teaspoon minced and deseeded